omigami/omigami-core/README.rst

 How to register the training flow manually
 ------------------------------------------

-To register the flow manually to Prefect you need to follow these steps:
+To register a flow manually to Prefect you need to follow these steps:
 ::

     conda activate omigami
     export AWS_PROFILE=<your data revenue profile>
     export PYTHONPATH=$(pwd)
     prefect backend server
-    python omigami/cli.py register-training-flow -i [image] [options]
+    python omigami/<tool_name>/cli.py register-training-flow -i [image] [options]

 If the Prefect Server requires authentication, you can use the arguments to set it up:
 ::